rails/rails/guides/source/action_mailer_basics.md

 <%= user_url(@user, host: 'example.com') %>
 ```

+NOTE: `non-GET` links require [jQuery UJS](https://github.com/rails/jquery-ujs)
+and won't work in mailer templates.
+They will result in normal `GET` requests.

 ### Sending Multipart Emails

 Action Mailer will automatically send multipart emails if you have different